Salvadoran literature: Literature from the civil war to the present

 In this convulsive context came a literature that formed the legacy of the writers of the “Compromised Generation."
 In addition, more literature came that advocated the popular struggles for liberation; these struggles largely defined the chorus of Salvadoran artistic literature that existed from the 1950 to the 1980.

 As people began to settle down in central American land, they began to also marry within Indian populations.
 This led to the emerging of the mestizos which are people mixed of European and American-Indian parents.
 This also explains their mixed dialects.
 What made literature so risky throughout its development in latin countries is the risk of getting into trouble with authorities or those who tried to shut citizens down because they did not care for ones opinion especially opposition.
-Overtime, people began to write on deeper and more sensitive subjects as the government developed and adjusted to advanced freedom compared to ancient history.
+Over time, people began to write on deeper and more sensitive subjects as the government developed and adjusted to advanced freedom compared to ancient history.